Balasubramanian-pg/Fabric-Data-Engineering-Projects/README.md

 # Fabric-Data-Engineering-Projects
 This repository contains learning materials and code samples for Microsoft Fabric Data Engineering.
 Below is the index of all chapters and files with direct links.

-Here's your original text with **only the hyperlinks added**—no other changes:

----
 ### **Chapter 1: Building a Modern Data Foundation in Microsoft Fabric**
 **Goal:** Turn raw data into a trusted, high-performance analytical asset—step by step.
 This chapter is your blueprint for constructing a **scalable, governed data platform** in Fabric.
 We’ll start with ingestion, enforce quality at every layer, and end with a warehouse ready for analytics.
 Each guide builds on the last, so tackle them in order.